-Passport to Texas from Texas Parks and Wildlife and the Wildlife Restoration Program
+Passport to Texas from Texas Parks and Wildlife and the Sport Fish and Wildlife Restoration Program

 Are you in need of a hunting forecast, or a place to experience nature at its most wild?
 Then look no further than the September issue of Texas Parks and Wildlife Magazine.
 Managing Editor, Louie Bond.

 In September, we always have our big hunting forecast.
 It’s much more than the dates and the permits required.
 We actually have lot’s of biologists who contribute to the interview, and tell us about how, perhaps, rain has affected the particular season and other environmental factors—just to tell us how’s it looking this year for quail and javalinas and things like that.
 So, it’s a really thorough, up-to-date look at what the hunting season is going to look like.

 Another thing we have in the September issue—we featured Big Bend in our August issue—and if Big Bend is a little too populated for you, you can head out that way and go to Black Gap WMA.
 And it’s the biggest one in the state, and it’s really for roughing it, but it’s just huge and there’s so many things you can do out there, and the hunting is great out there, they’ve reintroduced the big horn sheep…but there’s also a lot of recreational opportunities for people who aren’t afraid to rough it.
 So, check out our September issue and find new ways to get outdoors.

 The September issue of Texas Parks and Wildlife magazine is on newsstands now.

 That’s our show for today…we receive support from the Sport Fish and Wildlife Restoration program… providing funding for the operations and management of more than 50 wildlife management areas …For Texas Parks and Wildlife…I’m Cecilia Nasti.